Locally Repairable Codes with Unequal Local Erasure Correction: Upper Bounds Based on Unequal Locality

-The next two corollaries show the relationship between the upper bounds based on the evaluation of the relevant locality profiles (Theorem \ref{thm:bound:prf4req}) and the upper bounds in closed form (Theorem \ref{thm:dimbnd:req} and \ref{thm:bound:req}).
+The next two corollaries show the relationship between the upper bounds based on the exhaustive maximization (Remark \ref{rem:UL-bounds-LL}) and the upper bounds in closed form (Theorem \ref{thm:UL-dimbound} and \ref{thm:UL-distbound}), given that the ordered $(r,\delta)$ condition is satisfied .
+In particular, Corollary \ref{cor:UL-bndcmp} shows that the upper bounds in closed form are looser compared to the upper bounds based on exhaustive maximization.
+However, Corollary \ref{cor:RBC} characterizes an unequal locality parameter regime where both types of the bounds coincide.